Canonical differential calculi via functorial geometrization: Constructing canonical first order differential calculi

-It is interesting to notice that, if we set $\V=\kvect$, then $\Mon(\kvect)=\kalg$ is the category of $\bk$-algebras and $\CMon(\kvect)=\kcalg$ the subcategory of the commutative ones.
+Note that, if we set $\V=\kvect$, then $\Mon(\kvect)=\kalg$ is the category of $\bk$-algebras and $\CMon(\kvect)=\kcalg$ the subcategory of the commutative ones.
 Using \Cref{thm:canonical-calc} in this case, for any commutative $\bk$-algebra $A$ the canonical functor $L'$ gives the classical notion of K\"ahler differentials.
-We will show this generalising it to any braided monoidal category $\V$, using the appropriate coequalizer to describe the K\"ahler differentials.
+We will show this more generally for any braided monoidal category $\V$, using a suitable coequalizer to describe the K\"ahler differentials.